 — The Chicago Defender (@ChiDefender) July 10, 2019

 ESPN closed ESPN Deportes Radio in September.
 The network focused on sports coverage in Spanish and included 44 affiliate stations across the country.
 The most popular shows shifted to podcast format, while ESPN Deportes TV continues unaffected.

 In April, Univision sold Gizmodo Media Group to private equity firm Great Hill Partners.
 Univision had purchased the group that included The Onion, The Root, Jezebel, and Deadspin during efforts to expand toward English-language sites focused on millennials.
 Trouble quickly arose at Deadspin in November when the new management issued a dictum that writers stick to sports, leading to the en masse resignation of the entire editorial staff.

-As we look forward to 2020, the new decade will undoubtedly bring both trials and triumphs for multicultural media and the news industry as a whole, but as long as diverse voices are there to tell our stories and the stories of communities around the world, we will all benefit from a rich and deep understanding of ourselves and our neighbors.
+The new decade will undoubtedly bring both trials and triumphs for multicultural media and the news industry as a whole.
+But as long as diverse voices are there to tell our stories and the stories of communities around the world, we will all benefit from a rich and deep understanding of ourselves and our neighbors.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.

 Nicole Howard is a product manager at Cision, as well as an editor and freelance writer.
 When not working or reading, she enjoys word puzzles and the outdoors.